 Moisture Findings - SWA tested representative finishes throughout the impact areas and the majority of all finishes were determined to be within the air-dry 0-18% range.
-Only the basement felt dank and elicited musty odors..
+The basement appeared to be dry this visit and was somewhat dank during our August evaluation.